Network Control Policies for Internal Network Security in AnySecura

 • Create a policy to Block the address range: Local Area Network.

-• Create a policy to Allow communication where: Is Target a Client + Same Group.
+• Create a policy to Allow communication where: Peer has agent installed + Same Group.

 Effect: Machines in the department can only communicate within their group.
 Before applying this policy, all departmental machines must be placed in the same group.
 Any machines outside the department without the client installed should have their IPs added to the allow policy.